Hosting and bandwidth provided by MacAce.net.

 It has an improved 3.0 megapixel camera with VGA video recording at 30 FPS as well as autofocus, macro, and white balance support, a "tap to focus" feature, and new basic "video editing" capabilities (you can cut the beginning and end of a clip "in camera").

 It also has a digital compass which is helpfully integrated with Google Maps to make it easy to tell which direction one is facing.
 The iPhone 3GS models -- as introduced -- also were packed with 16 GB and 32 GB of storage (up from 8 GB and 16 GB for the iPhone 3G).
 However, on June 7, 2010 alongside the introduction of the iPhone 4, Apple cut the storage of the iPhone 3GS to 8 GB and lowered the price as well.
+Apple discontinued it entirely on September 12, 2012.

-Battery Life Differences
+Battery Life & Feature Differences

 Despite the increase in hardware performance, battery life has been modestly improved.
 Apple reports that talk time on a 2G network has been increased to 12 hours from 10, Internet use on wi-fi has been increased to 9 hours from 6, music playback has been increased to 30 hours from 24, and video playback has been increased to 10 hours from 7.
 Talk time on a 3G network, however, is 5 hours for both models.